ianbrucey/Funlynk-final/context-engine/epics/E03_Activity_Management/epic-overview.md

 ## Epic Purpose

-The Activity Management epic provides the core functionality for creating, managing, and participating in activities.
-This epic enables hosts to create engaging activities, participants to discover and join activities, and the platform to manage the entire activity lifecycle from creation to completion.
+The Activity Management epic provides the core functionality for creating, managing, and participating in **structured events** (referred to as "activities" in the database).
+This epic enables hosts to create formal events with RSVPs, participants to register and attend, and the platform to manage the entire event lifecycle from creation to completion.

+**Important Distinction**: This epic handles **Events** (structured, time-anchored experiences with RSVPs/payments), NOT **Posts** (ephemeral, spontaneous invitations).
+See E04 Discovery Engine for the Posts vs Events architecture.

 ## Epic Scope

 ### In Scope
-- **Activity CRUD Service**: Complete activity creation, reading, updating, and deletion
+- **Activity CRUD Service**: Complete event creation, reading, updating, and deletion
-- **Tagging & Category System**: Flexible tagging and categorization for activity discovery
+- **Tagging & Category System**: Flexible tagging and categorization for event discovery
 - **RSVP & Attendance Service**: Registration, attendance tracking, and capacity management
 - **Activity Lifecycle Management**: Status transitions, cancellations, and completions
+- **Post-to-Event Conversion**: Handle events that originated from posts (created via E04)

 ### Out of Scope
+- **Posts** (ephemeral content handled by E04 Discovery Engine)
 - Activity discovery algorithms (handled by E04 Discovery Engine)
 - Payment processing for paid activities (handled by E06 Payments & Monetization)
 - Social interactions on activities (handled by E05 Social Interaction)
 - Administrative moderation (handled by E07 Administration)

+## Posts vs Events: Terminology Clarification

+**In FunLynk's Architecture**:
+- **Posts** = Ephemeral, spontaneous "energy signals" (24-48h lifespan) - handled by E04
+- **Events** = Structured, time-anchored experiences with RSVPs - handled by E03 (this epic)
+- **Activities** = Database table name for Events (legacy naming from before Posts existed)

+**In This Epic**:
+- "Activity" and "Event" are used interchangeably
+- All references to "activities" mean **structured events**, not posts
+- Posts are explicitly out of scope for this epic

 ## Component Breakdown

 ### 3.1 Activity CRUD Service
-**Purpose**: Manages the complete lifecycle of activities from creation to deletion **Responsibilities**:
+**Purpose**: Manages the complete lifecycle of structured events from creation to deletion **Responsibilities**:
-- Activity creation with validation and enrichment
+- Event creation with validation and enrichment (direct creation OR post-to-event conversion)
-- Activity updates and modifications by hosts
+- Event updates and modifications by hosts
-- Activity deletion and cancellation workflows
+- Event deletion and cancellation workflows
-- Activity status management (draft, published, cancelled, completed)
+- Event status management (draft, published, cancelled, completed)
-- Activity image upload and management
+- Event image upload and management
-- Activity location validation and geocoding
+- Event location validation and geocoding
+- Post-to-event conversion handling (when events originate from posts)

 **Key Features**:
-- Rich activity creation with title, description, location, time, capacity
+- Rich event creation with title, description, location, time, capacity
-- Multiple activity images with automatic optimization
+- Multiple event images with automatic optimization
 - Flexible scheduling (one-time, recurring, multi-day events)
 - Capacity management with waitlists
-- Host-controlled activity settings and permissions
+- Host-controlled event settings and permissions
-- Activity templates for common activity types
+- Event templates for common event types
+- **Post-originated events**: Track events that evolved from posts (via `originated_from_post_id`)

+**Event Creation Paths**:
+1. **Direct Creation**: Host creates event from scratch (traditional flow)
+2. **Post Conversion**: Host converts popular post to event (via E04 Discovery Engine)

 ### 3.2 Tagging & Category System
 **Purpose**: Provides flexible categorization and tagging for activity organization and discovery